 The sections below are the final parts of the conversations between Bill Tobelman and Neal Umphred.
 You will find my statements (NU) in serif typeface (like the rest of this article) while Bill’s comments (BT) are in san serif typeface (like the font in this parenthetical phrase) and indented.

 BT: The three main creators, Wilson, Parks, and Holmes, have never asserted that SMiLE is a logical mess.
-Holmes once mentioned ‘paradox’ while looking at SMiLE from the viewpoint of outside.
+Holmes once mentioned ‘paradox’ while looking at SMiLE from the viewpoint of the outside.
 They’ve never cited contradictions or anything of the sort.
-For this reason I like Sasaki’s definition of koan: it seems more in the spirit of SMiLE.
+For this reason, I like Sasaki’s definition of koan: it seems more in the spirit of SMiLE.

 NU: SMiLE is 90% Brian Wilson and 10% Van Dyke Parks and Frank Holmes just did some drawings that you like a lot and I like a little.
 I do not mean that I do not like Holmes’s art; I mean that I do not like the inclusion of the drawings with the album!